Savoring the Seven Lakes Trail

 For miles, I’d been riding double-wide with my husband but reflexively looking over my shoulder for racers, who zoom up fast on paved trails.
 Then, I realized there weren’t any – only folks out for a leisurely ride in the country, like us.

 So I relaxed and started taking in the scenery.
-Sunflowers, Joe Pye weed, thistle and bee balm grew tall along the trail, and closer to the ground, I spotted wild cucumber and white bindweed, part of the morning glory family.
+Sunflowers, Joe Pye weed, thistle and bee balm grew tall along the trail.

-We passed Big Lake, tiny Wanderoos and then Deronda, where we stopped hopefully at a bakery that turned out to have closed in 2008.
+We passed Big Lake, tiny Wanderoos and then Deronda, where we stopped hopefully at a bakery that turned out to be closed.
 Kinney Lake shimmered in the distance, and we caught just a glimpse of Bear Trap Lake through trees.

 Then we were riding between North and South Twin Lake in Amery.
 At trail’s end, we rode an extra block to the Apple River, then doubled back to buy sweet corn from the bed of a pickup.